coldclimate/theapproachablegeek.co.uk/content/blog/waxwood.md

 ---
 kind: article
 created_at: "2015-11-21"
-title: A quick look at the tools for raising charity donations
+title: Running a charity event like a marketing campaign
 ---

 Every few years I try and raise some money for a good cause and this year I decided to make that (St Mary's Hospice)[http://www.stmaryshospice.org.uk/] for the second time.
 Unlike my lake swim last time I went for something a bit less dangerous but a whole lot more personal, shaving my head and waxing all the hair off my body.
 To try and make as much cash as I could I used a few digital tools along the way.